AutoSpec: Automated Generation of Neural Network Specifications

 We compare \sys-generated specifications against human-defined ones for the throughput prediction dataset.
 To accommodate the tight output constraint in specifications, continuous throughput values are divided into ten intervals (0--9), with each interval representing a percentage range of the maximum throughput (e.g., 0 for 0--10\% of Throughput$_{\text{max}}$).
 This allows us to only have to choose a label to represent the output range for a specification.

-The human-defined specifications are designed with two principles: (a) \emph{monotonic trend}: when historical throughputs show a monotonic increase or decrease, it is expected that the current throughput will follow this trend.
-Linear regression is employed to fit the previous data and predict the output to a label; (b) \emph{stable trend}: if the historical throughput values remain steady, it is highly probable that the next throughput will be similar.
+Human-defined specifications are constructed using two principles: (a) \emph{monotonic trend}—when historical throughputs increase or decrease monotonically, the current throughput is expected to follow the same trend, estimated via linear regression; (b) \emph{stable trend}—if historical throughput remains stable, the next value is likely similar.

-The human-defined \spec set is generated by iterating through all possible combinations and selecting the ones that satisfy the principles.
-The details are included in Appendix \ref{sec:appendix-human-defined-specification}, where Table~\ref{tab:human-specification} presents three specification examples.
-Then, we compare the human-defined \specs with \sys-generated ones and show in the results Figure~\ref{fig:human-spec-eval}.
-We observe that \sys outperforms human-defined \specs by 39\% on F1 score.
-Human-defined \specs, despite having a high precision, also yield a low recall.
-This is not surprising, as human experts can only think of specifications for a small number of scenarios and have difficulty covering all possible cases.